Non-biological complex drugs: Approval challenges for iron sucrose similars

-NBCDs have been approved according to the classical generic paradigm based on pharmaceutical equivalence and bioequivalence without realizing the nano-properties of these type of medicinal compounds.
+NBCDs have been approved according to the classical generic paradigm based on pharmaceutical equivalence and bioequivalence without realizing the nano-properties of these types of medicinal compounds.
 Therefore, these compounds were seen as therapeutically equivalent.
 As mentioned above such an approach is not valid for follow-on versions of NBCDs.
 The classical generic approach disregards the complexity of NBCD compounds (pharmaceutical and biodistribution aspects) as they cannot be fully characterized in vitro, which is a prerequisite for the generic approach to predict pharmaceutical (quality) equivalence.
 The reason is the complexity and the non-homologous composition of these synthetic large molecular products.
 Even slight differences in manufacturing might result in therapeutic or safety differences not to be attributed to a known or defined component.

 The existing and defined biosimilar pathway, taking into consideration the complexity of biologics and its follow-on products, is neither applicable for NBCDs and its similars.
 Since NBCDs are by definition not biologicals but are rather synthetic.
 However, basic principles can be used for an NBCD similar evaluation.
 Since the NBCD follow-on versions are not identical but only similar to the originator product, they are never the same as it is with generic small molecule products.
 NBCDs and their similars containing nanoparticulate can also be referred to as nanosimilars (see figure 1).
 A stepwise quality, non-clinical and clinical approach is suggested for market approval of NBCD nanosimilars and to show comparability.
 There is a lack of non-clinical models to test such products like e.g. the rodent approach addressed by EMA in their reference paper for the NBCDs iron sucrose and its similars.
 Recently, the hatching egg model was used as an alternative model to study time-dependent iron concentrations in heart and liver avian tissues for various intravenous iron complexes applied in equimolar doses.
 Such models need in-depth evaluation and validation to demonstrate robustness and to further define potential use in an evaluation and comparison testing.
 When evaluated similar enough, the challenge then still is to define to either use them as a therapeutic alternative or as an equivalent product and if at the end the follow-on version can substitute the reference product or can be interchanged which also needs head-to-head comparisons in patients to prove therapeutic equivalence and comparable safety.